Promoting Interoperability (formerly Meaningful Use)

 - Ensure privacy and security for protected health information

-CMS Releases Final Rule for Meaningful Use in 2015 and Beyond
+CMS Final Rule for Meaningful Use in 2015 and Beyond

 On October 6, 2015, the Centers for Medicare and Medicaid Services (CMS) and the Office of the National Coordinator for Health IT (ONC) released the final rule for 2015 Edition Health IT Certification Criteria (2015 Edition) and the final rule with comment period for the Medicare and Medicaid EHR Incentive Programs.

-The much anticipated final rule offers added simplicity and flexibility to providers still trying to achieve Meaningful Use goals.
+The much-anticipated final rule offered added simplicity and flexibility to providers still trying to achieve Promoting Interoperability goals.
 “We eliminated unnecessary requirements, simplified and increased flexibility for those that remain, and focused on interoperability, information exchange, and patient engagement” stated Dr. Patrick Conway, deputy administrator for innovation and quality at CMS.

 Click here for more information on the rule.

 Click here to find out if you are eligible.